Adolphus Wabara

-Adolphus Nduneweh Wabara (born 1 June 1948) is a Nigerian politician and diplomat who served as the 10th Senate President of Nigeria from 2003 to 2005.
+Adolphus Nduneweh Wabara (born 1 June 1948) is a Nigerian politician and diplomat who served as the 10th president of the Nigerian Senate from 2003 to 2005.

-A pioneer member of the People’s Democratic Party (PDP), Adolphus had previously been a member of the National Republican Convention (NRC) and a House of Representative member for Abia State in the 3rd Republic Nigerian National Assembly.
-He proceeded to join the People’s Democratic Party in 1998 and was elected as Abia South’s senator in the Nigerian Senate for two consecutive tenures.
+A pioneer member of the Peoples Democratic Party (PDP), Wabara had previously been a member of the National Republican Convention (NRC) and a House of Representative member for Abia State in the 3rd Republic Nigerian National Assembly.
+He proceeded to join the People's Democratic Party in 1998 and was elected as Abia South's senator in the Nigerian Senate for two consecutive tenures.

-He was educated in the Soviet Union, at the Kyiv State University where he graduated with a Master of Arts in International Relations with distinction.
+He was educated in the then Soviet Union, at the Kyiv State University where he graduated with a Master of Arts in International Relations with distinction.

 Family

 Adolphus was born on 1 June 1948 to Miller and Caroline Wabara in Port Harcourt, Rivers State, Nigeria.
 His father, a native of Ohambele, Ndoki in Abia State, worked at the Nigerian Railway Corporation and his mother was a trader.
-Adolphus’ father was also a member of the NCNC who pioneered the Igbo State Union in its inception.
-Adolphus is the second of seven children, six brothers and one sister, one of the brothers was former Managing Director of Hallmark Bank Marc Wabara.
-Adolphus spent most of his childhood in Lagos with his parents and siblings.
+His father was also a member of the NCNC who pioneered the Igbo State Union in its inception.
+Adolphus is the second of seven children, six brothers and one sister.

-Adolphus married Felicia Edomola Ikhile from Esan-West LGA in Edo State.
-She is a seasoned administrator having worked at both the Nigerian Embassy, in London, where they met, and the Nigerian Consulate in New York.
-They are blessed with two children.

-Felicia passed on 10 April 2022 at the age of 69 after a battle with cancer.
-She is survived by her husband, 2 children, and 2 grandchildren.
-They were married for 40 years before her passing.

 Education

-Adolphus Wabara attended the Methodist Boys’ High School, Lagos, and graduated in 1966.
-After being rewarded a Federal scholarship to study in the Soviet Union, Wabara proceeded to the Kyiv State University, Kyiv where he obtained a degree in International Relations in 1976.
+Adolphus Wabara attended the Methodist Boys' High School, Lagos, and graduated in 1966.
+After being awarded a Federal scholarship to study in the Soviet Union, Wabara proceeded to the Kyiv State University, Kyiv where he obtained a degree in International Relations in 1976.
 Prior to this, he attended a Post-Graduate Diploma course in the Russian Language at the Voronezh University in Central Russia.